enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/ploys/block.md

 <|glyph@trickster:templates|trick-id=trickster:destabilize_block,title=Earthquake Ploy|>

-vector ->
+vector -> entity

 <|cost-rule@trickster:templates|formula=10kG|>

 Makes the target block temporarily affected by gravity as if it were sand.
+Returns the resulting falling block.

 ;;;;;